 Founded in 2014, Our Generation Speaks (OGS) is a fully-funded, three-month summer fellowship program and incubator where emerging Israeli and Palestinian leaders create high-impact ventures.
-Every summer, OGS brings 30 of the region's best and brightest to Boston where they engage in tailored seminar and mentorship programs and are equipped with the tools to launch new ventures.
-OGS fellows develop and pitch their ideas throughout the summer and selected teams are granted seed funding for their ventures that will generate significant social and economic value in the region.
+Every summer, OGS brings the region's best and brightest to Boston where they engage in tailored seminar and mentorship programs and are equipped with the tools to launch new ventures.
+OGS fellows develop and pitch their ideas throughout the summer and selected teams are granted seed investment for their ventures that will generate significant social and economic value in the region.

 The OGS fellows and alumni community of young Palestinian and Israeli change agents cooperate across ethnic and political lines to build shared prosperity within the region.

 Israelis and Palestinians are deeply frustrated by continued unrest in the region.
 Extreme voices and opinions dominate public discourse, while reason and substance are ignored and marginalized.
 Over the course of this heightened conflict, optimism and reconciliation have become synonymous with weakness.
 The future of the region’s youth is being determined by a generation weary from past negotiations and by leaders who have lost hope for change.
 In response to these issues, OGS identifies emerging change agents among Palestinian and Israeli women and men who look to build shared prosperity for the region.

 Every summer, OGS brings a cohort of 30 Israelis and Palestinians to Boston's finest institutions for 3 months to create ventures and build trust

 Ventures created at OGS have raised external capital, generated jobs, and improved the social and economic prosperity of the region